 An Unpromising Beginning

 The conversation started with an unlikely person and we had an unpromising beginning.
-Joel Hylton, leader of Serge’s Apprenticeship Program, and his wife Cindy had just moved into in Ealing, West London.
+Joel Hylton, leader of Serge’s Apprenticeship Program, and his wife Cindy had just moved to Ealing, West London.

 How on earth have I found myself unburdening my heart and struggles, never before revealed to anyone apart from my husband and mother, to this virtual stranger?!